yopdog/test22/Liberland-constitution.md

 * **§III.1.** Notwithstanding any provision of this Bill of Rights, the United Cantons Assembly shall have the power to pass Bills regulating the flow of Persons, goods, services and capital across the border of the Free Republic of Liberland.
 Such regulations shall be intruduced for the purpose of good relations with other countries and shall retain as much as possible the rights and freedoms of this bill.

 ## Chapter 2: Citizenship and Civil Rights
 The Citizens of the Free Republic of Liberland are integral in shaping the future of the Republic, and are therefore the primary factor in perserving it's freedoms and rights.
 Only Citizens shall have the exclusive right to claim ownership of the Republic.
 Citizenship in the Free Republic of Liberland shall act as a contract whereby the Citizen agrees to be loyal to the principals of this Constitution and to the Republic.
-Citizens shall have the right of representation in The United Cantons Assembly as well as other Civil Rights described in this chapter.
+Citizens shall have the right of representation in The United Cantons Assembly as well as other Civil Rights described in this Chapter.
 In addition to Citizenship, The Free Republic of Liberland shall recognize the rights of Residents living within it's borders in acordance to the Articles in this Chapter.

 ### Article IV - Citizenship and Residency
 *   **§IV.1.** All persons residing in the Free Republic of Liberland are to be in one of three conditions: (a) *Citizan*, (b) *Permanent Resident*, (c) *Temporary Resident*.